GurukiranMH/E-commerce/README.md

 1. npm install
-2. it will install all the packages in package.json and node_modules 2.npm run start:dev or npm start
+2. it will install all the packages in package.json and node_modules
+3. npm run start:dev or npm start